Boys Noize: Biography

 Ridha started producing and DJing from an early age, including a period in which he supported Felix Da Housecat and DJ Hell under the alias of Kid Alex.
 He has been named one of the "Top 10 DJs Who Rule The World" by Rolling Stone, elected "Best Electronic Act" by Beatport 3 years in a row, and was awarded the Independent Music Award in 2010.
 His music is known to merge various styles, with influences of hip-hop and disco roots as well as heavy noise and electro house sounds.

-Ridha released his early work on labels such as International Deejay Gigolos Records, Kitsuné Music and Turbo Recordings.
+Ridha released his early work on labels such as International Deejay Gigolos Records, Kitsuné Musique and Turbo Recordings.
 He established Boysnoize Records in 2005.